nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 When working with the user, always:
 - Use `git ls-files` to get the layout of the codebase at the start
-- Prefer to use `git grep` when trying to find things in the codebase.
+- Prefer to use `git grep` when trying to find files in the codebase.
-- Always print out as much of the code as possible before taking actions.
-You should read and understand the code yourself, not rely on automated measures
+- Once you have found the correct file, print out and read the entire file to understand it.
 - Take iniative.
 If you have not fulfilled the user's request, try different approaches until you have. unless you fail more than 5 times in a row.
 Try multiple approaches.
 Be